alexcoder04/rfap/specification.md

  - in future, header and body sections will be encrypted (for now plain)
  - checksums are to be implemeted in a future release, as well
  - maximal length of the header/body section is each 16MB
+   - bigger files are split over multiple packets
+   - in this case all packet bodies can be just merged together in that order
+   - an entry in the YML metadata indicates this to the client

 # Versioning